ObjectifLibre/sendfilestome/README.rst

 create pull requests on the `github project
 <https://github.com/gpocentek/sendfilestome>`__.

 UI contributions are very welcome.
-Is it ugly and needs to be improved.
+The UI is ugly and needs to be improved.